dhruv815-star/IP-Encryption-for-SDN/README.md

                 print("Enter a valid mode")

-Finally, after cloning the repository, execute the code as:
+3. Finally, after cloning the repository, execute the code as:
     ```bash
+        cd path\to\IP-Encryption-for-SDN
         python3 switch.py

 ## Credits